COVID-19 impact could devastate northwestern Ontario's outdoor tourism, business owners say | CBC News

 All signs point to losing May and possibly June, due to the ongoing pandemic and the associated control measures, Cheeseman said.

 They remain optimistic, he added, and have so far had few cancellations despite the present situation.
-However, Cheesman said his team is looking at ways to expand their business.
+However, Cheeseman said his team is looking at ways to expand their business.

 One of the options is to focus much more on the domestic angler, especially in southern Ontario.